 One of my most rewarding endeavors in recent years is my work with the Jesters program at Highland Park United Methodist Church in Dallas, where I work with special needs adults, helping them create songs for an original musical.
 Along those same lines is my work each July with the Kiddzz on Stage program sponsored by the Winnsboro Arts Center in Winnsboro, Texas, where I help children create original songs for their musicals as well.
 The skill set for these two programs evolved from my initial pet project, “Makin’ Up a Musical Together,” where I provide the assistance and know-how to those who want to create their own original musical — in schools, churches, etc.

-and continue to enjoy many opportunities to share my music with fellow “seekers” on the way.
+Having spent a great deal of my life inside the church walls, I’m very much at home with the people of faith and continue to enjoy many opportunities to share my music with fellow “seekers” on the way.
 A CD of mine from 2003 attests to as much even by its title, Poet and Pilgrim: Reflections of One Man’s Spiritual Journey.

 One important part of that journey has been connecting with kindred spirits and even more so kindred musical spirits.
 Certainly gospel music legend Cynthia Clawson falls into that category.
 It’s primarily through her efforts that my songs have made the inroads into the mainstream that they have.
 In fact, “Words and Music,” a song of mine Cynthia recorded, was nominated for a Dove award in 1980.
 A few years later she recorded “My Finest Hour” and it was the title cut on an album that was nominated for a Grammy.
 In more recent years, three of my songs (“Episode,” “What About the Children” and “Doubter’s Prayer”) were featured on Cynthia’s 2008 album, Episodes.
 In 2009, she and I collaborated with the music staff and choir of Wilshire Baptist Church to present The Journey Home, a concert that included several of my arrangements and a couple of original songs.
 My CD Poet and Pilgrim features a song that Cynthia and I co-wrote, “How Do You Build A Bridge (To That Other World?).”
 In 2013, Cynthia sang on a special concert that became my album, Somebody Ought to Record That!